Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 3. Doctors advise introducing foods that include pectin, such as bananas and baked apples, into the patient’s diet.

-4. Bakery products, pastries and confectionery products are categorically excluded from the menu.
-Instead of bread, use unsweetened crackers.
+4. Bakery products, pastries and confectionery products should be strictly excluded from the menu.
+Use unsweetened crackers instead of bread.

-5. Any meat and fish, vegetables during the period of diarrhea should be boiled or steamed.
+5. Any meat, fish, or vegetables during the period of diarrhea should be boiled or steamed.

-6. To normalize the level of microflora, yogurts and kefirs are very useful, preferably home-made.
+6. To normalize the level of microflora, yoghurts and kefir are very useful, preferably homemade.

-7. For quick treatment, it is necessary to observe the drinking regime - you need to consume at least 2 liters of water per day, for this, distilled water, boiled or purified by filters, is suitable, it is forbidden to use raw tap water or any natural sources.
+7. For quick treatment, it is necessary to adhere to the drinking regime - you need to drink at least 2 liters of water per day, distilled water, boiled or purified with filters, is suitable for this; it is forbidden to drink raw water from the tap or any natural sources.
 You can also additionally drink natural freshly squeezed juice diluted with water 1:1, compote, berry jelly.

-It is strictly forbidden to include products containing a high level of fiber in the menu, which, at the time of irritable bowel, increase the work of peristalsis.
-These foods include fresh vegetables, fruits, and whole grain fresh bread.
+It is strictly forbidden to include in the menu products containing high levels of fiber, which in the event of irritable intestines enhance the work of peristalsis.
+These foods include fresh vegetables, fruits and fresh whole grain bread.

 • Smoked sausages;